Research

 One year of the three-year fellowship is protected time for research and academic development in which there will be minimal interruption from clinical duties related to the fellowship.
 The training of gynecologic oncology fellows will be individualized based on the fellows’ previous training, skills, research interests and other aspirations.
-The educational process will be formally structured with an Individual Development Plan (IDP) that is constructed within three months of entering the program by the fellow and an advisory committee comprised of their chosen research mentor.
+The educational process will be formally structured with an Individual Development Plan (IDP) by the fellow, thesis committee and an advisory committee comprised of their chosen research mentor.

-During their first year, fellows will interview with a variety of faculty members who will meet their needs.
-Mentors have experience in a wide variety of areas such as population health and large database, quality improvement, translational research, and health services research.
+Research opportunities are varied and tailored to the fellow.
+Mentors have experience in a wide variety of areas such as population health and large database, quality improvement, translational research, clinical trials, investigator-initiated trials, early phase clinical trials and health services research.

 Select Research Programs